programing-user2009/OIOG-main/UPDATELOGS.md

 -new game macanic!
    -now can change the colors aka drection to match -more ui!
 -enemys will not spawn in this verion
+0.3.17.4
+-game macanic now works!
+-enemys will not spawn in this verion